-The accounting policies of the 2014 Measure E Fund (Fund) of the Los Gatos-Saratoga Joint Union High School District (District), conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
+The accounting policies of the 2014 Measure E Fund (the Fund) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The Los Gatos-Saratoga Joint Union High School District Building Fund accounts for financial transactions in accordance with the policies and procedures of the California School Accounting Manual.